Founded: Rome, Italy, 1947; established in the U.S., 1962; approved as a secular institute of pontifical right Dec. 8, 1994.

 West Covina CA 91790

-Founded: Foundation stems from the Institute of the Heart for laywomen, founded in France in 1791.
-Approved as secular institute of pontifical right on April 4, 1999.
+Founded: France, 1791.
+Approved as secular institute of pontifical right on April 4, 1999

 Purpose: Members pursue individual apostolates, seeking to manifest Christ in life and work with Mary and St. Ignatius in the spirit of thanksgiving with the guidance of the Holy Spirit.

-Founded: Founded in Assisi, Italy, 1919, by Agostino Gemelli and Armida Barelli as a Franciscan secular institute for women; approved as a secular institute of pontifical right, 1948.
+Founded: Assisi, Italy, 1919, by Armida Barelli and Agostino Gemelli OFM as a Franciscan secular institute for women; approved as a secular institute of pontifical right, 1948.